mohammedfahmi/phonebook-ui/README.md

 ### `npm run docker-start`

 Starts the built docker image of the application in a docker container on `http://localhost:80`.
+YOU MUST RUN `npm run docker-build` BEFORE `docker-compose up`, or just use the default scripts.

 ### `npm run docker-stop`